HsiangHung/Machine_Learning_Note/Deep_Learning/README.md

 However, if **only** using linear activation in hidden layers, the neural network is equivalent to logisitc regression.
 Therefore it is critical for deep learning using non-linear activation functions.

+### ReLu and Leaky ReLu

+Due to this leak, the problem of dead neurons is avoided.
+Further, a research has found that Leaky ReLU activation functions outperformed the ReLU activation function.
+Further, Leaky ReLU activation functions with a higher value of leak perform better than those with lower value of leak.

+#### Pros
+* Performs better as compared to traditionally used activation functions such as Sigmoid and Hyperbolic-Tangent functions and even ReLU.
+* It is fast and easy to calculate.
+The same applies to it’s derivative which is calculated during the backpropagation.
+* It does not saturate for positive values of input and hence does not run into problems related to exploding/vanishing gradients during Gradient Descent.
+* Does not suffer from dying ReLU problem.

+#### Cons
+* Though the function is continuous at all points, it is not differentiable at the point x=0, i.e, at the point x=0, the slope of the graph changes abruptly as can be seen in the graph.
+Due to this, during the gradient descent its value will ‘bounce around’.
+Despite this fact, Leaky ReLU works very well in practice.
+* Unlike the Parameterised ReLU or PReLU, the value of α is defined prior to the training and hence cannot be adjusted during the training time.
+The value of α hence chosen might not be the most optimal value.

 ## Dropout Regularization

 Dropout is used to prevent over-fitting in deep learning.